 For more information about conditions and patrol activities, visit the Beach Safe website.

-And then of course, no beach holiday is complete without a trip to the ice-creamery.
-In Apollo Bay, that ice-creamery is the award winning Dooley's Ice Cream located in the centre of town on the Great Ocean Road.
-Award winning flavours include milo, honey malt, lemon curd and blood orange sorbet.....the Vegemite ice cream is a must try!
+And then of course, no beach holiday is complete without a treat for the kids.
+In Apollo Bay, try award winning Dooley's Ice Cream located in the centre of town or the Lolly shop will satisfy your sweet tooth.

 Marengo Reefs Marine Sanctuary